USDBioinformatics/SBMLDock/README.md

 	daemon on your system.

 When you have the docker daemon installed, you can build the image with this
 	command.
-Make sure to navigate to the directory where you clone this this repo first.
+Make sure to navigate to the directory where you cloned this this repo first.
 Depending on your system, you may need to use 'sudo' to issue docker commands.